qfpl/blog/content/posts/2017-week-32-software-calamity.md

 authors: tmorris
 ---

 The Commonwealth Bank of Australia claim that a software error is the cause of its failure to report transactions of $10000 or more.
-This has occurred on 53506 occasions, with penalty of $18 million per infraction.
+This has occurred on 53506 occasions, with a penalty of $18 million per infraction.

 **That's nearly one trillion dollars.**